Mastering Sensitivity Resources hub

 Let this become your anchor—a reminder of what matters most, especially on days when you need to come home to yourself.

-⬛ Chapter 7: SHEL: Sensitive, Heart-Centered, Ethical Leadership (Still to heavily edit)
+⬛ Chapter 7: SHEL: Sensitive, Heart-Centred, Ethical Leadership

 What if the future of leadership isn’t about being louder, tougher, or more strategic — but about being more human?